DOAGenesys/LAAC/README.md

 1. **Certificate Requirements**:

     The LAAC IdP requires X.509 certificates for signing SAML assertions.
-There are two approaches to provide these certificates:

-    **Option A: Using Certificate Files (Recommended)**

-    Place the certificate files in the `/certs` directory:
-    *   `key.pem`: Your IdP's private key. **Keep this secure and never expose it to the client.**
-    *   `cert.pem`: Your IdP's public certificate.
-This is what you'll upload to Genesys Cloud.
-    *   `genesys-signing.pem`: Genesys Cloud's public certificate.
-This is used by LAAC to verify responses from Genesys Cloud (if applicable to your flows).

-    **Option B: Using Environment Variables**

-    If certificate files are not present, the application will fall back to these environment variables:
+Add the following environment variables:
     *   `SAML_SIGNING_KEY`: Your IdP's private key. **Keep this secure and never expose it to the client.**
     *   `SAML_SIGNING_CERT`: Your IdP's public certificate.
 This is what you'll upload to Genesys Cloud.
     *   `SAML_GENESYS_CERT`: Genesys Cloud's public certificate.
-This is used by LAAC to verify responses from Genesys Cloud.
+This is used by LAAC to verify responses from Genesys Cloud (if applicable to your flows, less critical when LAAC is the IdP).

-    **To get the Genesys certificate**:
-    *   Go to **Admin > Single Sign-on > Generic SSO Provider** in Genesys Cloud.
+        *   To get this, go to **Admin > Single Sign-on > Generic SSO Provider** in Genesys Cloud.
         *   Under "Genesys Cloud Signing Certificate", click "Download Certificate".
-    *   Save the file in the `/certs` directory as `genesys-signing.pem`, or copy its contents for the environment variable.
+        *   Save the file (likely as `genesys.cer`) and open it in a text editor to copy its contents.

     **Generate your IdP's certificates (Using OpenSSL Recommended):**
     ```bash
     # Generate a 2048-bit RSA private key and a self-signed public certificate
     # Replace laac.vercel.app with your actual IdP hostname if different
-    openssl req -newkey rsa:2048 -nodes -keyout certs/key.pem -x509 -days 1095 -out certs/cert.pem -subj "/CN=laac.vercel.app"
+    openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 1095 -out cert.pem -subj "/CN=laac.vercel.app"

+    # Then open these files in a text editor to copy their contents to your environment variables
+    # Be careful not to commit these certificates to version control!
     ```
     **Important Security Notes for Certificates**:
-    *   The private key (`key.pem` or `SAML_SIGNING_KEY`) is highly sensitive and should be properly secured.
+    *   The private key (`SAML_SIGNING_KEY`) is highly sensitive and should only be stored in secure environment variables.
     *   For production, consider using certificates signed by a trusted Certificate Authority (CA).
     *   Self-signed certificates are generally acceptable for SAML IdP signing as the trust is established by uploading the public cert to the SP.
     *   Certificates have an expiration date (the command above sets it to 3 years).
 Monitor and renew them accordingly.
-    *   **Demo Exception**: Certificate files ARE committed to this repository for demo purposes.
-This is a security risk that is only acceptable for private demonstration repositories.

 2. **Configure Environment Variables**: